vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 # Roast

 It is a [test suite](https://github.com/Raku/roast).
-And it defines what Raku language is.
+And it defines what the Raku language is.
 Any compiler passing tests in Roast is considered to be implementing Raku or a subset of it if failing some tests.

 Let me be a bit emotional here, but I consider the idea to be a fantastic one!